pkasante/Matlab/README.md

 # Matlab
-This repository contains some matlab codes I have written over the years.
+This repository contains some matlab codes I have written to solve computational problems.

+I will be adding cleaned up codes periodically.`